 The student is required to apply through the school's financial aid office or office designated to process Tolbert Grant applications.
 The student must also file a FAFSA-Free Application for Federal Student Aid.
-FAFA'S are available from high school guidance offices, local public libraries, college and private career school financial aid offices, and the Maryland State Scholarship Administration.
+The FAFSA may be completed online at www.studentaid.gov.
 The deadline for the school to submit the candidate selection form to the State Scholarship Administration is July 15th, November 15th, and March 15th.
 The school will announce the deadline for applying.
 Contact the school for more information and an application